суббота, 13 мая 2017 г.

 _____________________________________________

 Chess pieces on the board, black and white world of European intrigues and political games.
-After fleeing Russia, Andrei Kurbsky makes himself another piece on this board:
+After fleeing Russia, Andrei Kurbsky turns himself into yet another piece on this board:

 This is a generalized, symbolic image of Europe, and the throne room is deliberately constructed like a theatrical decoration.
 Polish king Sigismund II Augustus looks more like effeminate Henry III of France.
 The group of ladies resembles dowager queen Catherine de' Medici with her female retinue.